fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-ctrl-optimization.rst

 Though, its value stays in a acceptable range and is likely to be realizable in real flight.

 For a more precise evaluation of the performance, the following metrics from classic control theory are used:
+- **Gain Margin**: Amplitude gain reserve that can still be applied at a phase shift of -180° without the system losing stability.
+Needs to be positive for the system to be stable.
+- **Phase Margin**: Phase shift reserve at an amplitude gain of 0 dB.
+Needs to be positive for the system to be stable.
+- **Tracking Rise Time**: Time that the system response needs to go from 10% to 90% of the final step value.
+- **Tracking Overshoot**: Exceedance of the final step value expressed in percentage of the desired step height.
+- **Tracking Settling Time**: Point of time after which the system response stays in 2% error band around the final step value.
+- **Disturbaance Rejection Overshoot**: Exceedance of zero (= no system response to disturbance) expressed in percentage of the disturbance step height.
+- **Disturbaance Rejection Settling Time**: Point of time after which the system response stays in 2% error band around stationary state (= 0)